top of page

 A very famous Zen Master, Dogen Zenji, once said, "To study the Buddha way is to study the self."

 His simple statement is simply true.
 Zen is a thorough, deep and honest examination of the fundamental truths of the everyday reality of life.
-Seeing, and living, these truths will set you free.
+Realizing and applying these truths will set you free.

 Zen is not a religion.
 It's not a philosophy.
 It's not hypnosis or mental trickery.
 It's not spiritual, metaphysical or airy-fairy.
-It's not an escape from reality or a cure all for psychological issues or a quick fix for stress relief.
+It's not an escape from reality or a cure all for psychological issues or a quick fix for life's problems.

 It's about seeing the world and your self clearly and honestly, and then dropping the delusions, mistaken views and superstitions that cause so much pain and misunderstanding.
 When those are gone, your true self shines through.

 It's also not rocket science.
 Anyone can get it.
-It just requires a willingness to be open minded, and a desire to try seeing life and the world from the Zen perspectives that have been taught for over 2500 years.
+It just requires a willingness to be open minded, and a desire to see life and the world from the Zen perspectives that have been taught for over 2500 years.

 Bruce Hogen Lambson

 I was born and raised in Seattle.
 I worked for companies there in the areas of industrial machinery and engineering and then had my own related businesses.
 I became interested in and began my Buddhist studies in 1994, primarily in the Tibetan Buddhist tradition.
 In my extensive business travels around the West Coast I was able to visit many different Buddhist centers.
 In 1996 I met Genpo Merzel Roshi, the Abbot and resident Zen Master of the Kanzeon Zen Center in Salt Lake City.